camerahub/camerahub/docs/about.rst

 Support
 -------

-If you get stuck with CameraHub, informal support is available by messaging <a href="https://www.facebook.com/camerahubapp/">CameraHub on Facebook</a>, or by sending an email to <a href="mailto:support@camerahub.info">support@camerahub.info</a>.
-If you think you've found a bug in CameraHub, or if you want to suggest a new feature, you can <a href="https://github.com/camerahub/camerahub/issues">log an issue on Github</a>.
+If you get stuck with CameraHub, informal support is available by messaging `CameraHub on Facebook <https://www.facebook.com/camerahubapp/>`_, or by sending an email to support@camerahub.info.
+If you think you've found a bug in CameraHub, or if you want to suggest a new feature, you can `log an issue on Github <https://github.com/camerahub/camerahub/issues>`_.

 Roadmap
 -------

 CameraHub is an evolving project.
-For a detailed look at current bugs and feature requests, check out the
+For a detailed look at current bugs and feature requests, check out the `issue tracker <https://github.com/camerahub/camerahub/issues>`_.
-<a href="https://github.com/camerahub/camerahub/issues">issue tracker</a>.
 Anyone can report bugs, request features and contribute code.